HasanRaza10/Jarvis-AI/README.md

 # Jarvis Project

 Jarvis is a voice-activated personal assistant built using Python.
-It can perform various tasks such as opening websites, playing music, fetching news, and more.
+It can perform various tasks such as opening websites, playing music, fetching news, and more. and the best part of this project is it runs completely locally that is private, safe and requires no API keys

 ## Features
 - Voice recognition using `speech_recognition`.